First OWI Offense Madison Attorney

 1st Offense OWI Penalties in Dane County

 In Wisconsin your first OWI (Operating While Intoxicated) is a civil offense rather than criminal.
-DUI penalties apply even if your BAC was below the legal limit.
+Even if your BAC was below the legal limit, OWI penalties apply.

 Wisconsin’s OWI laws don’t just cover drunk driving.
 Per Wisconsin State Legislature statue 346.63(1), no person may drive or operate a motor vehicle while under the influence of an intoxicant, controlled substance, or anything that renders someone incapable driving safely.
 Convictions are based on the person having a prohibited level of alcohol or a controlled substance in his/her blood.

 One exception covered in the statute is for defendants with a detectable amount of methamphetamine, gamma-hydroxybutyric acid, or delta-9-tetrahydrocannabinol.
 If the defendant had a valid prescription for any of these substances at the time of the incident he/she has a valid defense.